Lattice tower

 The majority of the tallest steel lattice towers in the world are actually built in water and used as oil platforms.
 These structures are usually built in large pieces on land, most commonly in Texas or Louisiana, and then moved by barge to their final resting place.
-Since a large portion of these towers is underwater the official height of such structures is often held in dispute.
-The steel lattice truss for these structures, known as jackets in the oil industry, are typically far more robust and reinforced than their land-based counterparts, sometimes weighing more than 50,000 tons as is the case for the Bullwinkle and Baldpate platforms, whereas tall (above 1,000 feet) land-based lattice towers range from a high of 10,000 tons as is the case in the Eiffel Tower to as low as a few hundred tons.
+Since a large portion of these towers is underwater, the official height of such structures is often held in dispute.
+The steel lattice truss for these structures, known as jackets in the oil industry, are typically far more robust and reinforced than their land-based counterparts, sometimes weighing more than 50,000 tons as is the case for the Bullwinkle and Baldpate platforms, whereas tall (above 300 m) land-based lattice towers range from a high of 10,000 tons as is the case in the Eiffel Tower to as low as a few hundred tons.
 They are built to a higher standard to support the weight of the oil platforms built on top of them and because of the forces to which they are subjected.
 As a result, the cost to build these structures can run into the hundreds of millions.
 These costs are justified due to the resulting oil and gas revenues, whereas land-based towers have a much lower stream of revenue and therefore the capital costs of towers are typically much less.